-Impact Carbon’s Clean and Efficient Cooking and Heating Project in the Shanxi, Hubei and Guizhou Provinces of China helps people save valuable money, while creating jobs and reducing greenhouse gas emissions.
+This clean cooking and heating project, helps people from the Shanxi, Hubei and Guizhou Provinces of China save money, while creating jobs and reducing greenhouse gas emissions.

-The fuel-switching and efficiency project reduces greenhouse gases by selling a range of cleaner stoves that use excess agriculture residues (a 100% renewable fuel source), renewable wood, or improve the efficiency of coal consumption.
-By reducing coal consumption and substituting coal with renewable biomass, the stoves reduce carbon emissions and reduce exposure to indoor air pollution, including arsenic and fluoride.
+The project encourages a switch in fuel through the use of cleaner cookstoves that use excess agriculture residues (a 100% renewable fuel source), renewable wood, or improve the efficiency of coal consumption.
+By reducing coal consumption and substituting coal with renewable biomass, the stoves reduce carbon emissions and decrease the exposure to indoor air pollution, including arsenic and fluoride.

-To actively strengthen the local improved cookstove sector, Impact Carbon fosters strong partnerships across the value chain of diverse beneficiaries, including manufacturers, retailers, and end-users.
-Local stove manufacturers are trained to conduct outreach in local communities, to build awareness of the benefit of these stoves.
+In an effort to actively strengthen the local improved cookstove sector and build local sustainable development, Impact Carbon fosters strong partnerships across the value chain of diverse beneficiaries, including manufacturers, retailers, and end-users.
+Local stove manufacturers are trained to conduct outreach in local communities and build awareness of the benefit of these stoves.

 To date, more than 128,000 stoves have been sold in three provinces.
-Operating as a nonprofit, Impact Carbon reinvests revenues from carbon finance into scaling up its projects and providing more people with these life-enhancing stoves.
+Operating as a nonprofit, Impact Carbon reinvests revenues from carbon finance to scaling up these projects and providing more people with life-enhancing stoves.

 - The use of 450,000+ tonnes of coal has been avoided since the project began